EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.proj.md

 ### celestial.proj.pr_ihammer_aitoff

-pr_ihammer_aitoff function                                          AstroMap Description: Project coordinates (longitude and latitude) using the inverse of the equal area Hammer-Aitoff projection used in the
+pr_ihammer_aitoff function                                          AstroMap Description: Project coordinates (longitude and latitude) using the inverse of the equal area Hammer-Aitoff projection used in the FITS/WCS standard.